Queen-01/News-portal/readme.md

 - Postgres
 - Sql2o
 ## License
-This project is licensed under the MIT Open Source license.
+This project is licensed under the MIT (License) Open Source license.